zhiming99/rpc-frmwrk/README.md

 7. Logging service

 ---
+[`Sat Jun 05 2021 03:40:07 PM Beijing`]
+1. The scale and volume of the `request flow control` has expanded a lot, including some critical update in `multihop`.
+I have created another branch for the development.

 [`Thu May 27 2021 05:42:27 PM Beijing`]
 1. Completed just half of the `request based flow control`.
 The other half is the flow control logics in `request forwarder` and per-client connection besides the existing aggregrated connection.
 2. Added a workflow, so that we can verify every push now.